 Swelling after Liposuction: is completely normal and is part of the healing process.
 You will need to wear a compression garment for about six weeks, during which the swelling will slowly improve.
 You will see pretty big changes in about 3 weeks, but it can take up to 6 months for the contour and appearance of skin to reflect your final result.

-After liposuction in Florida, you can return back to work in just a few days, but again, it depends on the amount of fat removed, the number of areas that are worked on, and if you combine liposuction with any other surgery.
+After liposuction in Florida, you may be able to return back to work in just a few days, but again, it depends on the amount of fat removed, the number of areas that are worked on, and if you combine liposuction with any other surgery.

 Risks of Liposuction: